I go to the Hilo orchid show each year. There's hardly any more room for orchids in my house but I can’t help myself from getting more!

 Red color flowers are often the most alluring, seductive flowers in the garden.
-They intensely attract your attention more than any other flowers!
+They invite your attention more than any other flowers!

 Here are 12 red tropical flowers that will also put you in the mood for love.
-They are the most cherished flowers in Hawaii and certainly the most dazzling!
+These are the most cherished flowers in Hawaii, and certainly the most dazzling!

 Plumeria is typically used to make leis in Hawaii.
 For many visitors, a classic plumeria lei worn around the neck is synonymous with "I'm on a dream vacation in tropical paradise."
 Plumeria blossoms (also called frangipani) have a heady, intoxicating fragrant!
 In some Eastern cultures, plumeria is associated with female sexuality and fertility.
 A Hawaiian tradition: when a woman wears a plumeria behind her left ear, she is married; behind the right ear, she is single and open to courtship.